OZoneGuy/rust-fsm/README.md

 // or pass a closure
 f_end = |state: %str| {
       println!("done!");
-      // maybe do something else as well..
+      // maybe do something else as well...
-.
 }
 ```

 ## How does it work